 By leaving competition out of the picture, you perform at your best.
 Additionally, you remove stress from your life and make the clarity state more attainable.

 Bad Habit Number Three: Working Constantly: Through technology, we are better connected to our jobs now than ever before.
 This is both a blessing and a curse.
 Our work is with us all the time.
-Cell phones, pagers and laptops make it all too easy to work when we shouldn’t be.
 You need to save some mental, physical, and emotional resources to regenerate, think, and strategize for the future.
 A workaholic tendency prevents us from taking time to contemplate, focus our minds on critical issues, and use our full brain capacity to develop creative solutions.
 Our mind never gets a rest.